Environment

 Victoria, British Columbia

-For its Ontario expansion plans.
+For its Ontario bureau operating expenses.

 The Natural Step (Canada) Inc.